 Grandslam’s game, developed by Emerald Software in Waterford, Ireland, was published in 1989 and made available for all the popular 8-bit and 16-bit platforms of the time, as well as the MSX, which only three and a bit people in the UK had heard of before YouTube emerged.

-In fact Ben is so adamant he won’t be involved in the slaughter of civilians, criminals or otherwise, that he launches Killian into the game zone arena via a rocket-powered sled.
+In fact, Ben is so adamant he won’t be involved in the slaughter of civilians, criminals or otherwise, that he launches Killian into the game zone arena via a rocket-powered sledge.
 Directly into a Killian-endorsed $6 per can Cadre Cola billboard, resulting in his explosive demise.
 There’s also a love interest angle I should have mentioned.
 Oh well, she’s pretty irritating so we’ll move on.

 Grandslam’s game follows the movie’s premise extremely closely, albeit dropping us straight in at the deep end where staying alive is the only priority.
 If it weren’t for the momentous animated introduction featuring digitised stills and audio samples extracted from the movie, our abrupt arrival might have seemed a little disjointed and bewildering.
 This prelude alone occupies one of the two disks on which the game was delivered, deftly framing the ambience of the scene and evoking fond memories of a must-see movie.
 One that immerses us in a stark, pessimistic future that unnerves the viewer as much as it entertains.